yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+01/2025 I served as TPC member for INFOCOM DeepWireless 2025.

 12/2024 I served as TPC member for IEEE INFOCOM 2025 Poster.

 11/2024 I served as TPC member for ICNC 2025 AMCN.